Domestic Violence Lawyer in Monroe NC

 *By Appointment Only

-** Attorneys Chris Beddow and John Landreth are licensed in both South Carolina and North Carolina, and are therefore available for legal consultation for family law issues and criminal defense.
+** Attorneys Chris Beddow is licensed in both South Carolina and North Carolina, and is therefore available for legal consultation for family law issues and criminal defense.
 Bill Powers is licensed only in the state of North Carolina and therefore limits his practice to legal issues in North Carolina.
 Bill Powers is an NBTA Board-Certified Criminal Defense Specialist.
 He also has substantial litigation experience in civil court, particularly involving DVPO Domestic Violence Protective Orders (50B) and Juvenile Court for child custody and child support in abuse, neglect, and dependency (Chapter 7B) legal issues.